-These bacon jalapeno poppers are made with just 3 ingredients and insanely easy to make.
-Consider yourself warned, because these are dangerously addicting!
+These addicting bacon jalapeno poppers are made with just 3 ingredients and insanely easy to make.
+Perfect party food in less than 1 hour!

 Why you’ll love this recipe: